General Motors IPO to be biggest deal ever?

 Business and Leadership Ltd.

-Aviation group Lufthansa has announced an operating profit of €612m for the nine months to end-September and says its full-year result will exceed €800m.
+Lufthansa Reports Strong Financial Performance Aviation group Lufthansa has announced an operating profit of €612m for the nine months to end-September and says its full-year result will exceed €800m.
 The airline’s profit is a result of positive demand in passenger and freight traffic, as well as the success of the company’s cost cutting programmes.
-The first half of the year was marred by extreme weather, pilots’ strikes and airspace lockdowns leading to an operating loss but the group has turned this around with a third quarter profit of €783m.
-In the nine-month period from January to September, revenue increased by €4bn to €20.2bn.
-Chairman and CEO Wolfgang Mayrhuber said Lufthansa had “flown though the economic…
+Overcoming Challenges in the First Half of the Year The first half of the year was marred by extreme weather, pilots’ strikes and airspace lockdowns leading to an operating loss but the group has turned this around with a third quarter profit of €783m.
+In the nine-month period from January to September, revenue increased by €4bn…

 Read More